viktar-arlou/nyx/README.md

 ### Nyx

 Nyx is a Java library that offers implementation of standard Java Collections API which uses off-heap memory to store collection elements.
-It is fully compatible with standard Java Collections API and designed to support an XL-size collections.
+It is fully compatible with standard Java Collections API and designed to support an XL-size collections which make Nyx ideal for implementing memory-intensive applications.
 <p>Nyx can be used as a caching solution or to process large amounts of data without filling up the java heap.
-<p>Starting from v0.2, it comes with a light-weight API based on the concept of fluent interfaces that allows easy and concise implementation of various operations on collections (#foreach, #filter, #mapTo etc.)
+<p>Starting from v0.2, Nyx library comes with an extended API based on the concept of fluent interfaces that allows to implement collections data traversal and manipulation in easy and concise manner with operations like #foreach, #filter, #mapTo etc.

 ###Examples
 ```